Cursor Diff Too Large to Review

 3. Agent mode cascaded across files

-The agent edits A, realizes it has to touch B, then C, then D — five tool calls later the file count tripled.
+The agent edits A, realizes it has to touch B, then C, then D. Five tool calls later the file count tripled.

 4. Rewrite-heavy model on a simple task

-5. No diff-size cap in .cursorrules
+5. No diff-size cap in your project rules

 6. Asked for the “perfect solution” in one go